Sarah Parker Remond: Anti-slavery lecturing in Great Britain

-Frederick Douglass, circa 1879.
-Remond and Douglass toured together in Britain.
+Remond toured in Britain alongside Frederick Douglass, pictured here c.
+1879.

 As a good speaker and fundraiser, Remond was invited to take the cause of the American abolitionists to Britain, as her brother Charles had done 10 years earlier.
 Accompanied by the Reverend Samuel May Jr., she sailed from Boston for Liverpool on December 28, 1858, on the steamer Arahia.
 They arrived in Liverpool on January 12, 1859, after a discomforting trip in the winter.
 The ship had become covered with ice and snow, and rolled and tossed so much that many of the passengers became ill, including Remond.
 At Tuckerman Institute on January 21, 1859, Remond gave her first antislavery lecture in England.
 Her second lecture, "Slave Life in America," took place just a few days later on January 24.
 During these speeches, she spoke eloquently of the inhumane treatment of slaves in the United States, her stories shocking many of her listeners.
 She also described the discrimination endured by free blacks throughout the United States.

-Blue plaque commemorating Remond's time in Warrington.
+A blue plaque commemorates Remond's time in Warrington.

 For the next three years, Remond lectured to crowds in several other towns and cities throughout the British Isles (including Warrington, Manchester, London, and Leeds), raising large sums of money for the anti-slavery cause.
 Between 1859 and 1861, she gave more than 45 lectures in England, Ireland, and Scotland.
 Remond also appeared at times with Frederick Douglass.
 In 1860, at the invitation of Eliza Wigham's Edinburgh Ladies' Emancipation Society, she gave a lecture in Edinburgh that was "crowded to the door by a most respectable audience, number upwards of 2000", whose consciences she awakened to a deepened "abhorrence of the sin of Slavery".
 Although before she sailed to the UK, Remond expected to confront prejudice similar as what she encountered in the United States – writing to Abby Kelly Foster that she feared not "the wind nor the waves, but I know that no matter how I go, the spirit of prejudice will meet me" – she met with a greater acceptance in Britain.
 "I have been received here as a sister by white women for the first time in my life," she wrote; "I have received a sympathy I never was offered before."